granthohol/WA_Perception_Challenge/README.md

 ### Step 1: Image Loading and Preprocessing
 1. Load the image
 2. Convert to HSV
-Image is converted from default BGR to HSV becasue HSV is more suitable for color-based segmentation
+- Image is converted from default BGR to HSV becasue HSV is more suitable for color-based segmentation

 ### Step 2: Color Thresholding
+1. Create mask
-A range of HSV values is defined for the orange cones and is passed to cv2.inRange() to create a mask that highlights the orange cones.
+- A range of HSV values is defined for the orange cones and is passed to cv2.inRange() to create a mask that highlights the orange cones.
 Determining the bounds proved to be a little difficult and you can read more about that in the following section.

 ### Step 3: Contour Detection
 1. Find Contours
-Contours are detected from the mask using cv2.findContours()
+- Contours are detected from the mask using cv2.findContours()
 2. Filter Contours
-The mask contained some highlighted pixels that were not cones, so the findContours() function was picking those up and detecting them.
+- The mask contained some highlighted pixels that were not cones, so the findContours() function was picking those up and detecting them.
 So, I decided to filter the contours based on a minimum contour area.
 After a little trial and error, I landed on a minimum area of 100 which successfully filtered out the noisy contours and isolated and kept the cone contours.

 ### Step 4: Centroid Calculation
+1. Calculate and store centroids for each contour
-For each contour, the centroid is calculated using image moments (cv2.moments()).
+- For each contour, the centroid is calculated using image moments (cv2.moments()).
 The centroid represents the approximate location of each cone in (x,y) coordinates.
 Each of these centroids are stored in a list.

 ### Step 5: Clustering (K-Means)
 1. K-Means Clustering
-The centroids are clustered into two groups using K-means clustering (cv2.kmeans()).
+- The centroids are clustered into two groups using K-means clustering (cv2.kmeans()).
 We can set 2 as our number of clusters parameter because we want two lines and know the cones are in two left and right groups.
 2. Assign Clusters
-The cv2.kmeans() function cannot immediately tell us which group is the left cones and which is the right, so we assign the groups to "left" or "right" based on their average x-coordinates.
+- The cv2.kmeans() function cannot immediately tell us which group is the left cones and which is the right, so we assign the groups to "left" or "right" based on their average x-coordinates.
 The cluster with the smaller average is labeled the left cluster and the other as the right cluster.
 I then output these clusters to ensure that each left centroid has a lesser value than each right centroid, and they do.

 ### Step 6: Line Fitting and Drawing
 1. Fit Lines to Clusters
-For each cluster, a line is fitted through the centroids in each cluster using linear regression (cv2.fitLine()).
+- For each cluster, a line is fitted through the centroids in each cluster using linear regression (cv2.fitLine()).
 2. Calculate Line Endpoints
-In order to draw a line over the original image, we need the endpoints of the line.
+- In order to draw a line over the original image, we need the endpoints of the line.
 So, two end points are calculated for each line based off the return value of cv2.fitLine() which gives us the slope and a point on the line.
 Each line spans the height of the image and starts from the bottom of the image.
 3. Draw Lines
-Using the endpoints for the two lines, the left and right boundary lines are drawn on the original images copy using cv2.line().
+- Using the endpoints for the two lines, the left and right boundary lines are drawn on the original images copy using cv2.line().

 ## What I Tried and Why It Did Not Work